axilmar/netlib/README.md

 - sockets wrapper implementation that provides a portable, platform-neutral sockets API.
 - automatic serialization/deserialization of C++ basic types, STL types/containers and trivially-copyable structs.
 - optimized serialization/deserialization for STL containers backed up by contiguous arrays.
-- easiest way to declare messages, with automatic serialization/deserialization.
+- easy way to declare messages, with automatic serialization/deserialization.
 - automatic handling of endianess.
-- provided support for tcp/udp, for ip4/ip6 networking; open API for support of other network types.
+- support for tcp/udp, for ip4/ip6 networking, out of the box; open API for support of other network types.
-- allows customization of memory allocation for received messages.
+- customizable memory allocation for received messages.
-- provides optional automatic message registration/message id creation based on the alphabetical order of message class names.
+- optional automatic message registration/message id creation.
+- separation of messages into namespaces, based on c++ namespaces, in case of automatic message registration.

 ## Example